IBM-Cloud/docs/services/mobileaccess/custom-auth-web.md

 1. Click **Save**.

-##Implementing the {{site.data.keyword.amashort}} authorization flow using a custom identity provider
+##Implementing the Mobile Client Access authorization flow using a custom identity provider
 {: #custom-auth-flow}

 The `VCAP_SERVICES` environment variable is created automatically for each {{site.data.keyword.amashort}} service instance and contains properties that are necessary for the authorization process.
 It consists of a JSON object and you can view it in the  **Service Credentials** tab in the {{site.data.keyword.amashort}} dashboard.